Fiala has hat trick as Kings beat Golden Knights 5-1 - WHIZ News

 Fiala had his first multigoal game this season and second career hat trick.
 His other was April 7, 2021, against Colorado.

-Matt Roy and Viktor Arvidsson also scored for Vegas.
+Matt Roy and Viktor Arvidsson also scored for Los Angeles.
 Arvidsson has seven points (two goals, five assists) in his past six games.
 Teammate Gabriel Vilardi had three assists against the Knights.

 Pheonix Copley made 19 saves for his eighth victory in nine games, but his one loss during that streak was a 5-2 defeat Thursday to the Boston Bruins.
 He came within 2:15 of his second career shutout before Jonathan Marchessault’s slap shot finally put the Knights on the scoreboard.